1990–91 Football League: First Division

 The season saw several managerial changes as well as the changeover at Liverpool.
 Everton sacked manager Colin Harvey at the end of October and brought Howard Kendall back to Goodison Park from Manchester City, who replaced him with 34-year-old midfielder Peter Reid as player-manager.
 On the same day that Reid took charge at Maine Road, Coventry City completed a £350,000 move which took England defender Terry Butcher to the midlands club as successor to John Sillett, with 31-year-old Butcher being the youngest manager in the Football League.
 Aston Villa had lost manager Graham Taylor to the England team before the season began, and appointed Czech coach Jozef Venglos as his successor.
 Venglos, the first foreign manager in the First Division, inherited a side which had just finished runners-up in the First Division, but saw them slump to finish 17th and then resigned to be succeeded by Ron Atkinson.
-The end of the season saw QPR sack manager Don Howe after 18 months in charge and bring former player Gerry Francis back to Loftus Road as manager.
+The end of the season saw Queens Park Rangers sack manager Don Howe after 18 months in charge and bring former player Gerry Francis back to Loftus Road as manager.
 Despite keeping Luton Town up on the final day of the season, Luton Town manager Jimmy Ryan was sacked by the Kenilworth Road board of directors, who appointed David Pleat as manager for the second time.
 Chris Nicholl's six-year spell as Southampton manager ended in dismissal and he was replaced by Ian Branfoot.
 Chelsea manager Bobby Campbell stood down to take on a new role as personal assistant to chairman Ken Bates, and Ian Porterfield was named as his successor.
+This season was also the last to feature all ‘Big Five’ clubs in the top-half of the league until the 1995-96 Premier League season.

 The expansion of the First Division to 22 clubs for the 1991-92 season meant that just two teams went down to the Second Division.
 Derby County, who made a satisfactory start to the season but endued a disastrous second half of the campaign, went down in bottom place having won just five games all season.
 Sunderland went down on the final day of the season just one season after reaching the top flight, with Luton Town managing to escape relegation on the final day of the season for the third year running.
+Both Derby and Sunderland were relegated after losing at Maine Road.